Wizty79/DevOps-Course-Starter-02/README.md

 ## launching the todo-app into a container (Docker in this case)

-tip: if in you have white/blank space in your code base or after a line of code, make sure to delete it; while Python may be able to understand the code just fine, Docker is much more sensitive and will through errors even with one single blankspace after a line of code.
+Tip: if in you have white/blank space in your code base or after a line of code, make sure to delete it; while Python may be able to understand the code just fine, Docker is much more sensitive and will through errors even with one single blankspace after a line of code.

 First you'll need to install Docker, please see this link https://www.docker.com/products/docker-desktop/ (if unsing Gitpod you can simply do this by using pip install or one of the other options )
 To write a Docker file please see the documentation https://docs.docker.com/desktop/